inoxlang/inox/docs/builtin.md

 ### fs.mkfile

 The fs.mkfile function takes a file path as first argument.
-It accepts a --readonly switch that causes  the created file to not have the write permission ; and a %readable argument that is the content of the file to create..
+It accepts a --readonly switch that causes  the created file to not have the write permission ; and a %readable argument that is the content of the file to create.

 **examples**